 “Then you can buy it,” said Farkas.
 Verloren liked coming when Farkas was in the house not when he wasn’t.
 Farkas had already made up his mind about selling and Verloren did end up buying it.
 She and her husband would use it as a holiday house.

 In the midst of all this searching and not finding, Verloren was given a special gift.
-She now had a house in Waldmeer and Waldmeer had a healing energy that was capable of helping people if they would let it.
-In the unsuspecting quiet moments, there it was, bringing in a sense of peace and a feeling that everything was fine without searching for anything to be saved by.
+She now had a house in Waldmeer, and Waldmeer had a healing energy which was capable of helping people, if they would let it.
+In the unsuspecting quiet moments, there it was; bringing in a sense of peace and a feeling that everything was fine without searching for anything to be saved by.
 It softened the grabbing for love and the blaming when that stupid grabbing didn’t work.

 Farkas knew he needed to go somewhere away from Waldmeer.
 He didn’t know where.
 However, someone else did know.